memgraph/docs/docs/database-functionalities/streams/implement-transformation-module.md

 ```

 Next, we have to implement the function that does the transformation.
 For
-transformations the return type is fixed, while the parameters of the
+transformations, the return type is fixed, while the parameters of the
 transformation can vary.
 The whole signature of a transformation is the
 following: